-This is the medical condition I have explained below
+These are the medical conditions I have explained below

 Idiopathic Intracranial Hypertension (IIH)